-While I was on my journey in fixing my pectus excavatum non-surgically, I studied all of Dr. Sydney Haje’s scientific publications.
+While I was on my journey to fix my pectus excavatum non-surgically, I studied all of Dr. Sydney Haje's scientific publications.

-I was amazed and inspired by his work and his contributions to the pectus community.
-He even donated free braces for patients to fix pectus deformities for free in Brazil.
+I was amazed and inspired by his work and contributions to the pectus community.
+He even donated free braces for patients to fix pectus deformities in Brazil.

-I wrote this article to pay homage to the late Dr. Sydney Haje, one of the most influential people in the pectus community, who helped thousands of patients correct their deformity non-surgically.
+I wrote this post to pay homage to the late Dr. Sydney Haje, one of the most influential people in the pectus community, who helped thousands of patients correct their deformities non-surgically.

 He has developed the famous Dynamic Remodeling Method (DR Method), a conservative treatment strategy to fix pectus excavatum and carinatum non-surgically, using exercises and braces.